The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Algorithm Analysis and Asymptotics

+We report the findings of a simulation study, similar to that in \citet{uhler}, which examines how often randomly generated DAGs satisfy part (i) of the path faithfulness assumption compared to restricted strong faithfulness.
+We are primarily interested in part (i), as this part is needed for consistent skeleton estimation; part (ii), on the other hand, is needed to obtain correct separating sets in order to obtain partial orientation of edges.
 In this simulation, 1000 random DAGs were generated from Erd\H{o}s-R{\'e}nyi and power law families, with edge weights drawn independently from a $\text{Uniform}(-1, 1)$ distribution.
 Each DAG had $p = 20$ nodes, with varying expected degrees per node.
 For each simulation setting, we computed the proportion of DAGs that satisfied part (i) of the $\lambda$-restricted-strong-faithfulness and $\lambda$-path-faithfulness conditions with $\lambda = 0.001$ and $\eta = 2$.
 The results are shown in Table~\ref{tab:faithsim}.
 We see that path faithfulness is much more likely to be satisfied than restricted strong faithfulness, especially for power law graphs.
 This is to be expected, as the number of constraints required for restricted strong faithfulness grows with $d_{max}$, but remains constant for path faithfulness.
 It is, however, difficult for dense graphs to satisfy either condition, although there is a mild advantage for path faithfulness.
 In Appendix B, we provide the results of further simulation studies with $p = 10$ and $p = 30$; both of these give similar conclusions and indicate that path faithfulness remains easier to satisfy with increasing network size.